alexc2684/IllumioChallenge/README.md

 For testing, I tested the standard cases given, as well as ensured that both single value and ranged values all worked (making sure to be inclusive in the ranges).
 I also tested for incorrect parameters, and the case where there was a repeat port.
 This case was tested and also added to the test.csv file I have attached.

 I would be really interested in working for the Data Team.
 I've never worked with data in a cyber security setting, and it seems really interesting how the team integrates network data with data from the Policy Compute Engine.
+I would also pick the Policy Team as my second choice.
 Thank you!